ExTraSS: a Domain Decomposed 3D NLTE Radiative Transfer spectral synthesis code for nebular phase transients: Methods

 \subsection{NLTE solver}

-The NLTE level population solver was first introduced in \citet{vanbaal2023modelling} but has been updated and improved since.
+The NLTE level population solver was first introduced in \vBPI23 but has been updated and improved since.
 This \textsc{NLTE\_solver} will solve for the local temperature $T_\textbf{cell}$ and the NLTE level populations in an iterative manner, holding photoexcitation and photoionization rates fixed.
-Both thermal and non-thermal physics are accounted for in the solver, alongside impacts from the non-local radiation field.
-A schematic overview of all the key steps is also shown in Figure \ref{fig:NLTE_schematic}.
+Both thermal and non-thermal physics are accounted for in the solver, alongside impacts from the non-local radiation field. \txtred{The main output of the \textsc{NLTE\_solver} are the level population solutions (see Figure~\ref{fig:TotalExTraSS_flowchart}), which generate the radiation field.
+Figure~\ref{fig:NLTE_schematic} shows a more detailed look at the most critical pieces of the solver and how they affect each other.}

-The total number of cells in an \texttt{ExTraSS} model is typically $\mathcal{O}(10^{5-6})$, which means that some care has to be taken in the design of the level population solver to keep this computationally feasible (both in run-time and in RAM -- see also Sec~\ref{ssec:jaggedmemory_method}).
-As noted in \citet{vanbaal2023modelling}, for every ion we include only up to 100 excitation levels, with three ionization stages per element (except H), meaning up to 300 excitation stages are calculated per atomic species.
-Every atomic species is calculated separately, but the excitation and ionization structures are calculated concurrently in the so-called \textsc{EXCION\_solver} (see also Figure \ref{fig:NLTE_schematic}). \texttt{ExTraSS} has atomic data sourced from \texttt{SUMO}, currently including H, He, C, O, Ne, Mg, Si, S, Ar, Ca, Ti, Cr, Fe, Co and Ni\footnote{These are the elements present in the typical \texttt{P-HotB} long-time simulation models that have been employed as inputs.
-Elements such as Na and N, which can have lines in the optical in the nebular phase \citep[see e.g.][]{jerkstrand2018emission,dessart2021nebular,barmentloo2024nebular} have not been included thus far, but could be incorporated in a straight-forward manner.}, meaning up to 15 unique atomic species might be solved for per cell.
+The total number of cells in an \texttt{ExTraSS} model is typically $\mathcal{O}(10^{5-6})$, which means that some care has to be taken in the design of the level population solver to keep this computationally feasible (both \txtred{regarding} runtime and RAM -- see also Sec~\ref{ssec:jaggedmemory_method}).
+As noted in \vBPI23, for every ion we include up to 100 excitation levels, with three ionization stages per element (except H), meaning up to $100\times N_\mathrm{ion stages}$ excitation stages are calculated per atomic species.
+Every atomic species is calculated separately, but the excitation and ionization structures are calculated concurrently in the so-called \textsc{EXCION\_solver} (\txtred{the right box in Figure~\ref{fig:NLTE_schematic}}). \texttt{ExTraSS} has atomic data sourced from \texttt{SUMO}, currently including H, He, C\txtred{, N}, O, Ne\txtred{, Na}, Mg\txtred{, Al}, Si, S, Ar\txtred{, K}, Ca\txtred{, Sc}, Ti\txtred{, V}, Cr\txtred{, Mn}, Fe, Co and Ni\footnote{These are the elements present in the typical \texttt{P-HotB} long-time simulation models that have been employed as inputs\txtred{, alongside the important odd-Z elements.
+Some of those elements, such as Na and N, have lines in the optical in the nebular phase \citep[see e.g.][]{jerkstrand2018emission,dessart2021nebular,barmentloo2024nebular} although they are not usually included in the input models employed by \texttt{ExTraSS} so far}.}, meaning up to \txtred{22} unique atomic species might be solved for per cell.
 When atomic data for collision strengths, photoionization cross sections, or recombination rates are missing, the same approximate treatments are done as in \texttt{SUMO}.